vibhorjoshi/Fusing-Brains-and-Boundaries/VERCEL_DEPLOYMENT_INSTRUCTIONS.md

 2. Navigate to "Settings" > "Domains"
 3. Add your domain and follow the DNS configuration instructions

+## Handling Dependency Issues

+This project has been configured to handle dependency installation issues gracefully:

+1. The `vercel.json` file has been configured to use a custom installation command
+2. The `api/install_dependencies.sh` script has been added to handle dependency failures
+3. The requirements have been adjusted to be compatible with Vercel's environment
+4. The `detectron2` package and other problematic dependencies have been commented out

 ## Troubleshooting

 If you encounter any issues with the deployment: